iamsunxing/Zedboard_V4L2/readme.md

-## This is my V4L2 code on my Zedboard.
+## This is V4L2 code on my Zedboard.